Innovation in Rural Global Medicine (IRGmed)

 - Build relationships with their cohort

 IRGmed spans all four years of medical school.
-Learning activities include lunch and learn seminars, medical conferences, online learning, simulation training at Jump Simulation, a two-week clinical immersion at an international site, and a capstone project.
+Learning activities include lunch and learn seminars, medical colloquia, online learning, global rural health simulation training, a two-week immersive rotation at a global rural OR local rural site, and a capstone project.

 M1-M2 — Seminars, online lectures and IRGmed colloquia (32 hours)